-- Administration of PPIs (such as Prilosec) has been associated with acute interstitial nephritis, a severe inflammation of the kidneys.
+- The administration of PPIs (such as Prilosec) has been associated with acute interstitial nephritis, a severe inflammation of the kidneys.
 May occur on medication initiation or at any point of therapy.
-Symptoms include fever, rash and generalized aches and pains.
+Symptoms include fever, rash, and generalized aches and pains.
 Discontinue Prilosec and seek medical advice.

 - Has been associated with a greater risk of Clostridium difficile-associated diarrhea.
 See your doctor if you develop diarrhea that does not improve.

-- May interact with some other medications including methotrexate, clopidogrel, digoxin, iron-containing supplements and sometimes warfarin.
-Prilosec can also reduce the absorption of drugs that are dependant on a certain gastric pH for their absorption.
+- May interact with some other medications including methotrexate, clopidogrel, digoxin, iron-containing supplements, and sometimes warfarin.
+Prilosec can also reduce the absorption of drugs that are dependent on a certain gastric pH for their absorption.
 It may also interact with drugs metabolized by the cytochrome P450 pathway (particularly CYP2C19 and CYP3A4).

 - Some studies have suggested PPIs (such as Prilosec) are associated with a higher risk of stomach cancer and kidney disease.